 We may accept an order to stop payment on any item from any one of you.
-You must make any stop-payment order in the manner required by law, it must be made in a signed and dated writing, and we must receive it in time to give us a reasonable opportunity to act on it before our stop-payment cutoff time.
+You must make any stop-payment order in the manner required by law; it must be made in a dated, authenticated record that describes the item with certainty.
+(Generally, a “record” is information that is stored in such a way that it can be retrieved and can be heard or read and understood – you can ask us what type of stop payment records you can give us).
+We must receive it in time to give us a reasonable opportunity to act on if before our stop-payment cutoff time.
 Because stop-payment orders are handled by computers, to be effective, your stop-payment order must precisely identify the number, date, and amount of the item, and the payee.

 You may stop payment on any item drawn on your account whether you sign the item or not.
 Your stop-payment order is effective for six months.
 Your order will lapse after that time if you do not renew the order in writing before the end of the six-month period.
 We are not obligated to notify you when a stop-payment order expires.
 A release of the stop-payment request may be made only by the person who initiated the stop-payment order.

 If you stop payment on an item and we incur any damages or expenses because of the stop payment, you agree to indemnify us for those damages or expenses, including attorneys’ fees.
 You assign to us all rights against the payee or any other holder of the item.
 You agree to cooperate with us in any legal actions that we may take against such persons.
 You should be aware that anyone holding the item may be entitled to enforce payment against you despite the stop-payment order.